UIUC-iSchool-DataViz/fall2025-acg-acu/week06/lecture06.md

   We start with a mechanism for comparing visualization engines.
 Then, we go over more details of using vega-lite and how to embed vega-lite visualizations in a web page.
 ---

-# Status Check

-This week we will talk about evaluating engines for a bit.
-Following that, we will work more on vega-lite, including building our website.

-You will receive an assignment today, due in two weeks.
-This puts two assignments due on the same day, but they are substantially different.

----

 ## Evaluating Visualization Engines